AbhishekSinghShekhawatSDE/Portfolio/README.md

 *   **UI/UX Refinements:** Continuously improving the design and user experience based on feedback and evolving design trends.
 *   **Portfolio 1.0 Preservation:** This current version (1.0) will be preserved as a snapshot or "memory" of this stage in my development journey.

----

-This `README.md` aims to provide context for the project, outline its development lifecycle, and share future aspirations.